Loading...

 Pat the chicken pieces dry with paper towels, then score the skin with shallow cuts to allow the marinade to penetrate.

 Rub the jerk marinade generously all over each piece of chicken, working it into the cuts and under the skin, using about 3/4 of the total marinade.
-Reserve remaining 1/4 for basting.
+Reserve the remaining 1/4 for basting.

 Place marinated chicken in a large container or resealable bag and refrigerate for at least 4–6 hours, preferably overnight (12–24 hours).